systemwide/frontend-nanodegree-arcade-game/README.md

 Start with 3 lives.

+Use the arrow keys (up, down, left, right) to move around the board and dodge bugs.

 Make it to the water, add a life.

 Get hit by a bug, lose a life.